utterstep/utterstep-dev/blog/content/blog/2024-10-15-daily-rocks-everywhere/index.md

 Now I'll try a different approach:
 I'll just write a short note every day about something that caught my eye.

-I'll try to keep it short and sweet, and I'll try to do it every day.
+I'll try to keep it short and simple, and I'll try to do it every day.

 Let's see how it goes.